nsbgn/pandoc.mk/README.md

 Style
 ------------------------------------------------------------------------------

 The theme is kept simple and monochrome.
-The most distinguishing quality is that the table of contents extends horizontally and that all its entries are visible without further tapping, hovering or sliding --- it is supposed to act as a vantage point.
+Its most distinguishing quality is that the table of contents extends horizontally and that all its entries are visible without further tapping, hovering or sliding; it is supposed to act as a vantage point.

 The CSS is written using `lessc` and minified with its `clean-css` plugin.
 The filters are made with `panflute`.